What is the constructivist learning theory, and how can teachers embrace this philosophy in their classrooms?

 Radical constructivism is relatively different from social and cognitive constructivism.
 It focuses on the notion that students and the knowledge they construct do not tell things that are real, only help people to live and work in their environment.
 The basic idea is that knowledge is developed, not discovered.
 The stuff we discuss on the table is just interpretations of knowledge, which makes it difficult for us to know the truth.

-Constructivism in a Classroom
+Constructivism in the Classroom

 It is essential to understand how educators can apply constructivism in a classroom to build a unique learning environment for learners.
 In constructivist classrooms, the teachers establish a collaborative environment in which students show active participation in their learning.